-- In the Properties window, select the Stormshield Data Security tab and click on Edit. - 2.
-The recipient selection window opens.
-Scroll over the line corresponding to a co-worker and click on the red bin to delete this co-worker.
-Click OK. - 3.
-Click Apply and OK in the Properties window to apply the modifications.
+- Right-click on the encrypted file and select Stormshield Data Security > Edit access. - 2.
+The correspondent selection window opens.
+Scroll over the line corresponding to a coworker and click on the red bin to delete this co-worker. - 3.
+Click on OK to apply the changes.